Russian lawyer in Trump Tower meeting says Mueller hasn't called

 As she told it, confirmation of the meeting came together at the last minute, after she received an email from Goldstone while she was having breakfast with Akhmetshin.

 She provided NBC News with a copy of a document she said she brought to the meeting.
-It was a summary of a case she has been making for years against Bill Browder, a London-based hedge-fund investor who gave up his U.S. citizenship and whose allegations about the death in prison of his representative in Russia, Sergei Magnitsky, led Congress to impose sanctions against alleged Russian human rights violators.
+It was a summary of a case she has been making for years against Bill Browder, a London-based hedge-fund investor who gave up his U.S. citizenship and whose allegations about the death in prison of his representative in Russia, Sergei Magnitsky, led Congress to impose sanctions against Russians accused of human rights violations.

 The Magnitsky Act has been a thorn in Vladimir Putin's side, because it hurts people close to him.
 Veselnitskaya and Akhmetshin believe it is based on what she calls "a monstrous lie" perpetrated by Browder, and they have worked with an American investigator, Glenn Simpson, who has dug up information in support of that theory.
 (Browder denies any wrongdoing and calls the charges part of a Russian intelligence scheme to discredit him.)